 Do I need a referral for an iron infusion?

-Yes.
-We accept referrals from physicians, naturopathic doctors, midwives, and other specialists.
-Please fax referral forms to 604-888-8365.
+No. We accept referrals from physicians, naturopathic doctors, midwives, and other specialists, but referrals are not required.
+Give us a call to book your screenings to 604-888-8365.

 How soon can I can book in to the clinic?